Sofia (car): History

-In fall 1985 the Plovdiv Fair showcased the prototype of the sports car Sofia, which Andreev and several collaborators had made in 1984.
-It was painted dark-red metallic color.
+In fall 1985 the Plovdiv Fair showcased the prototype of the sports car Sofia B, which Andreev and several collaborators had made in 1984.
+Although some records mention a dark-red version, historical photographic evidence confirms that the vehicle displayed at the fair was painted white.
+This prototype featured gull-wing doors and represented the definitive design language of the Sofia sports car series.

 Production

+The unique factory-custom rounded front end of Sofia-B Chassis #0002, preserved in original factory condition.

 In 1986 a small industrial cooperative called Avantgarde was formed to begin the production of the sports car Sofia B, whose annual production volume was initially planned at 200 cars.

+Historical Prototype: Chassis #0002

+Chassis #0002 is the most historically significant Sofia-B in existence, serving as Velizar Andreev's personal "rolling laboratory" between 1986 and 2006.
+While originally built to standard specifications, this unit was later personally modified by Eng.
+Andreev to test new design concepts.